-Whether you’ve actually gotten sick or not, it’s pretty safe to say everyone, if not most people, have had some hefty trials over the last two years.
-We're all dealing with things the best way we can, but here are a few tips to help improve overall health during these unique circumstances to which we are all adjusting:
+Whether you’ve actually been sick or not, it’s pretty safe to say everyone—if not most people—have experienced some personal trials.
+We're all dealing with things the best way we can.

+Here are a few tips to help improve overall health during these unique circumstances:

 Eating healthy food

 Eating healthy might not be the most exciting thing to do, but it is an important part of living a long and happy life.
 Eating well-balanced meals can help you stay full for longer periods of time, which will lead to less bingeing later on in the day.
-Healthy eating also provides your body with necessary the nutrients to function properly and boost your immune system.
+Healthy eating also provides your body with the necessary nutrients to function properly and boost your immune system.

 The key to eating healthily is making sure your diet contains a balance of foods: vegetables and fruit; protein-rich foods like meats and certain grains; dairy items such as milk, cheese, yogurt and eggs for mineral content; and lipids including omega 3s found in fish oils that are important for brain development.
 You should also limit sugar, as this can challenge your immune system functions, cause cravings for unhealthy foods, and disrupt healthy energy levels.

 Exercising regularly is a great way to maintain your mental and physical health while boosting your energy levels.
-Without it, you might feel sluggish during the day due to too much sitting for work or school.
+Without it, you might feel sluggish during the day due to too much sitting at work or school.

 Exercising regularly can also make you happier, healthier, and more fulfilled.
 Exercising can also help to boost your mood and alleviate stress.
 It has been shown in studies that people who exercise regularly have lower levels of anxiety than those who do not workout at all.

 Getting enough sleep every night

-Sleep deprivation can cause many illnesses including heart attack or stroke—even if you're in good shape, because sleep deprivation reduces blood flow throughout the body which causes an increased risk for these conditions, as well as high cholesterol levels.
+Sleep deprivation can cause many illnesses including heart attack or stroke—even if you're in good shape—because sleep deprivation reduces blood flow throughout the body which causes an increased risk for these conditions, as well as high cholesterol levels.

 For many people, working from home is the perfect way to balance their work and “domestic” life.
 But for others it can be a major challenge—even for those who are used to being in charge of themselves and having complete control over their own schedules.
 These challenges include: isolation, loneliness, lack of vocal feedback, and depression due to a lack of social connection.

 The good news is that if you're feeling this way, you are certainly not alone.
 If you are struggling while working from home, here are some tips to help make your space more productive:

-- Furniture: Invest in an ergonomic desk chair with good back support for long hours on the computer/phone etc., not only will this be much more comfortable than sitting hunched over, but also better for posture!
+Furniture: Invest in an ergonomic desk chair with good back support for long hours on the computer/phone etc. Not only will this be much more comfortable than sitting hunched over, but also better for posture!